 The absolute BEST THING YOU CAN DO EVER is to please please please continue the quick kiss, a big smile and “see you soon” routine in the morning.

-We totally understand that you love seeing your kids at school but we do respectfully ask that as parents and carers you respect all of the students and give them the best chance to settle by quickly and positively saying goodbye, keeping the noise level down, exiting the room promptly and taking conversations outside.
-Thanks!
+We understand that you love seeing your kids at school but we do respectfully ask that as parents and carers you respect all of the students and give them the best chance to settle by quickly saying goodbye, keeping the noise level down, exiting the room promptly and taking conversations outside.

 Your child doesn’t tell you what they did at school!